Hello, everyone! Welcome to our latest blog!

 I highly recommend Dr. Kharrazian’s new book Why Isn’t My Brain Working for further reading.
 Chapters 10 and 11 are particularly emphasizing the immune brain connection.

 Research is showing promising treatments for brain disorders in the anti-inflammatory realm.
-Remember to really fix the problem you must find and remove the driver of the inflammation and also help balance the immune system.
-Thank you for reading.
+Remember, to really fix the problem you must find and remove the driver of the inflammation and also help balance the immune system.
+Thank you for reading and be sure to return for our future blogs on brain and the immune system!

 [i] Flanagan EP, McKeon A, Lennon VA et al. Autoimmune Demantia: clinical Course and Predictors of Immunotherapy Response.
 Mayo Clin Proc.
 Oct 2010: 85(10)881-97.